ICY105/DatapackEnergy/README.md

   Cables' energy.data value is a binary encoded number indicating which sides are connected, ie:
     63 -> 1  1  1  1  1  1 -> all sides are active
 	  32 16 8  4  2  1
-    This can be used to update the model to display connections.
+    This can be used to update the model to display connections when function #energy:v1/cable_update is triggered.
 ```

 ```